Vermont Biodiversity Institute for Educators

 While we realize that unexpected circumstances arise that are out of our control, North Branch Nature Center cannot guarantee refunds for registrations cancelled within 30 days of the course.
 If a cancellation occurs within this window, NBNC will, if possible, attempt to fill the space from our wait list and provide a full refund.

 School Purchase Orders

 It is the participant’s responsibility to submit a purchase order request to their school immediately upon registration, and to provide a purchase order number to NBNC in a timely manner.
-Participants must have either provided NBNC a purchase order number, or made arrangements to do so, within 30 days of registration.
+Participants must have either provided NBNC a purchase order number or contacted NBNC to arrange this, within 7 days of registration.